usdot-jpo-ode/wzdx/README.md

 '**Timestamp-Metadata-Update** | The time and date when this file was last<br>updated | 2016-04-12T00:01:00
 **Contact-name** | The name of a contact responsible for the<br>data feed | Jo Help **Contact-email** | The contact’s email address | jhelp@anyplacePW.com

+## 3. CREATING THE SPECIFICATION
+The WZDx-v1 data feed will be specified as an XML file.
+The file will contain one or more work zone activity entries.
+A work zone activity entry is defined as a description of work zone characteristics for a road segment along a single roadway in a single direction.
+The WorkZoneActivity data frame is composed of the common core data dictionary elements (Table 1) and depicted in Figure 1.